lynx-delta/xmr_data_analyzer/README.md

 ![Output table of data analysis](data/figure_2.png)

 Comments: If `mode` is set to `'cat'`, file concatenation only occurs when an event is not finished at the end of a file (event searching is performed similar to a rolling window, only data files in window are loaded into memory).
-All results of the data analysis (events) are written to an Excel-file and additionally saved as MATLAB data file (.mat).
+All results of the data analysis (events) are written to an Excel file and additionally saved as MATLAB data file (.mat).

 ### Files are stored in different folders respectively on different drives